GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/112-html-and-css.md

 HTML and CSS # replace Create index.html
 Interactive Web submission # replace Description
 ```
+Check your personal GitHub Pages link to make sure it works: `https://yourusername.github.io/studious-umbrella/weather-widget`.
+Replace `yourusername` with the name of your GitHub account.

 ### Next Steps: [Data and APIs](./113-data-and-apis.md)